FAQs

 Getting Started

-- How can I try IROCKU?
+- How can I try irocku?

 - Anyone can sample an irocku Lesson.
 Simply go to the home page and click sample lesson.